Building Permits

 Frequently Asked Questions About RV Dwellings and Tiny Houses

 Unless specifically permitted by zoning (e.g. commercial campground zones), camping in an RV or tent is not a permitted use.
-Given the following example: you have a family reunion one long weekend, and some teens sleep in a tent or RV in your yard, the SCRD has neither received complaints nor taken enforcement action in such a case.
+Given the following example: you have a family reunion one long weekend, and some guests sleep in a tent or RV in your yard, the SCRD has neither received complaints nor taken enforcement action in such a case.

 • Environment: lack of filed/approved septic systems, often in proximity of lakes, watercourses, and wells.